 - Stop eating out so you can save up more money

-- Use coupons when you shop
+- Use coupons when you shop (I wish there were Tieks coupons)

 - Pay with (and pay off each month) your credit cards to earn more rewards